ahotchkin/ahotchkin.github.io/_posts/2020-04-06-await_what.markdown

 getUserRounds() {
   // FETCH REQUEST #1: request to the API backend to get all userRounds return fetch(this.baseUrl)
-  // take the data that is returned and turn it into JSON .then(response => response.json());
+  // take the data that is returned and turn it into JSON, by chaining then() .then(response => response.json());
 }